How Memory Can Fuel Conflict

 Does this sound familiar?
 I see it a lot during marriage counseling.
 Couples take sides in a memory tug-of-war where, ultimately, no one wins.

 Some of the most intense arguments I've witnessed between couples revolve around memory differences - what was said or done, or not said or done - in the past.
-The problem is that our recollections aren't always as reliable as we believe.
+The problem is that our recollections aren't always as reliable as we'd like to believe.

 The Flaws of memory

-We rarely capture conversations exactly as they occur.
-Instead, our brains filter what we hear through personal beliefs, emotions, and expectations.
-When we recall a conversation later, we often remember our interpretation rather than the speaker’s exact words.
-This means that what we believe was said might not match what was actually communicated.
+We don’t usually remember conversations word-for-word.
+Instead, our brains filter what we hear through our own beliefs, emotions, and expectations.
+So, when we think back on a conversation, we're more likely to recall our own interpretation rather than the exact words that were said.
+This means what we think was said might not be exactly what was communicated.

 Sometimes the person sending the message isn't being as clear or detailed as they think they are.
-Instead of reflecting to check their interpretation, the listener thinks they understand the message perfectly and responds.
+Instead of checking in to make sure they understood, the listener assumes they got it right and responds.
 This is where we get the comment, "But that's not what I meant," because their intended message was lost in translation.
-When the conversation is later recalled, the speaker remembers what they meant to say instead of what they actually said and the listener remembers their interpretation of what was said.
+Later, when they look back on the conversation, the speaker remembers what they meant to say, while the listener recalls their own version of what was said.

 Stop the Memory Wars